Case Study: Oesophageal Foreign Body Obstruction

 Oesophageal Foreign Body Obstruction, Thoracotomy, Oesophageal Resection and Anastomosis

-Lucky was very lucky.
-Through the commitment of his owners and skilled clinicians involved in his case, he has maintained an excellent recovery one year on from the terrible incident, especially considering his complex surgical journey.
+Lucky was certainly a very lucky boy - he has continued to maintain an excellent recovery one year on from this terrible incident, especially considering his complex surgical journey.

 Tags:Diagnostic TestingEmergency/Critical CareGastrointestinalNewsPatient CareSurgery |